Art Collection Displayed and Stored in Comfort

 Ability to procure a critical future exhibit hung on the line for the University of Colorado at Boulder’s Visual Arts Center Museum.
 Since construction in 2011, the museum was experiencing comfort and humidity issues.
 In 2014, the University hired Farnsworth Group to investigate the building through a retro-commissioning process.

-Tasked to discover potential issues with the original design, control sequences, humidification system and identify the cause of water damage, we submitted our report in early 2015.
+Tasked to discover potential issues with the original design, control sequences, humidification system and identify the cause of water damage, Farnsworth Group submitted its report in early 2015.
 The report identified 12 key deficiencies that required attention.

 During the next phase of the project, design and corrective action, our team worked closely with the University’s administration, exhibition manager, facilities group and original design team and contractors to implement project corrections.
 Ultimately these actions met with success as the Museum was selected to receive and open a Shakespeare exhibit: First Folio!
 The Book That Gave Us Shakespeare.